 Gotchas of defer in Go

 A defer statement invokes a function just before the surrounding function returns.
-Multiple defers within a function are executed in reverse order of their calls, following the Last In First Out (LIFO) principle.
+Multiple defers within a function are executed in reverse order of their calls, Last In First Out (LIFO).
 Defer is commonly used to ensure resource cleanup, regardless of the function's success or failure.
 For instance,

 1func (h *Handler) Handle(ctx context.Context) {